 Technical Analysis is the forecasting of future financial price movements based on an examination of past price movements.
 Like weather forecasting, technical analysis does not result in absolute predictions about the future.
 Instead, technical analysis can help investors anticipate what is “likely” to happen to prices over time.
 Technical analysis uses a wide variety of charts that show price over time.

 Technical analysis is applicable to stocks, indices, commodities, futures or any tradable instrument where the price is influenced by the forces of supply and demand.
-Price refers to any combination of the open, high, low, or close for a given security over a specific time frame.
+Price data (or as John Murphy calls it, “market action”) refers to any combination of the open, high, low, close, volume, or open interest for a given security over a specific time frame.
 The time frame can be based on intraday (1-minute, 5-minutes, 10-minutes, 15-minutes, 30-minutes or hourly), daily, weekly or monthly price data and last a few hours or many years.
-In addition, some technical analysts include volume or open interest figures with their study of price action.

 At the turn of the century, the Dow Theory laid the foundations for what was later to become modern technical analysis.
 Dow Theory was not presented as one complete amalgamation, but rather pieced together from the writings of Charles Dow over several years.
 Of the many theorems put forth by Dow, three stand out: